kraashen/kraashen.github.io/content/posts/2017-10-28-raspberry-pi-web-server-using-caddy-with-git-webhooks.md

 ### Networking and interfaces

-As the server will be hosting a website, it will need a static IP address [Finnish DynDNS dy.fi]([https://www.dy.fi]).
+As the server will be hosting a website, it will need a static IP address [Finnish DynDNS](https://www.dy.fi).
 In Raspbian, there is a client called ```dhcpcd``` DHCP client enabled by default, and there are couple of ways handling the static IP addressing of the server.
 One way would be to just disable the *dhcpcd* and use ```/etc/network/interfaces``` instead or configure *dhcpcd* to use static IP address instead.
 Running a DHCP client to get a static IP address was not needed in this kind of wired environment, so I went with the interfaces way for my case.

 ```
 /etc/network/interfaces: